 Getting there: A 20 minute drive from J5 of the M25.
 Parking is on-road and very limited, especially at weekends in the summer.
+We'd advise parking next door at Chiddingstone Castle (car park open daily, payment of £3 in the honesty box).
 Public transport options are limited, with the nearest station (Chiddingstone Causeway) 3 miles away.

 If you're not from these parts and you've heard of Penshurst, it's probably due to Penshurst Place, a 14th century manor house that's featured in the likes of Wolf Hall and The Other Boleyn Girl.

 Penshurst Place and its glorious gardens are open to the public.
 Henry VIII used it as a hunting lodge, and Queen Elizabeth I was known to visit, so it's got a fair bit of history going for it.
 The 50 acre gardens and grounds are home to lakes, an arboretum, and a series of 'rooms' designed around the different seasons.
 How very idyllic.

 Once you're done with those sizeable grounds, head out to the otherwise petite village for a wander around.
 If you can ignore the traffic, it's the sort of village you can imagine Jane Austen's characters walking around, all bonnets and baskets and ducks roaming the streets.
 Plus, it wouldn't be a Kentish village without tea rooms.